wuchen1106/g4sim/README.md

 2. ROOT environment is set already.
 If not, then
 `source /path/to/root/bin/thisroot.sh`

+3. Your work directory has been created.
+Work direcotories should be put under "/path/to/g4sim/WorkDirectory".
+There is a default one and you can just create your own following it.

-3.	g4sim basic environment is set already.
-If not, then
+4.	g4sim basic environment is set already.
+If not, go to your work directory and `source env.sh`
-`source /path/to/g4sim/env.sh`

 To start:

-	$ ./g4sim [macros/run.mac]         # Choose any Geant4 macro file you want.
+	$ g4sim [macros/run.mac]           # Choose any Geant4 macro file you want.
 	                                   # without macro file it would enter interactive mode.

 To explain:

-1. Interactive mode would apply **macros/vis.mac**, which would call `vis/open OGL`.
-		If you don't have `-DGEANT4_USE_RAYTRACER_X11=ON` when configure Geant4 then you may want to change these command.
+1. Interactive mode would apply **macros/vis.mac**, which would call `vis/open OGL`. If you don't have `-DGEANT4_USE_RAYTRACER_X11=ON` when you configured Geant4 then you may want to change these command.

-2. A file like in **setup** directory would set up a specific environment for a certain study purpose

-###2.
-Examples
-1. Study the penetrating rate of anti-proton through Aluminium target